bgwest/04-binary-FUNdamentals/README.md

 ## Getting Started
 - Fork and clone the repository
 - install dependencies using the ```npm i``` command in your terminal,
-- run the following command in your terminal and input the correct data separated by spaces:
+- run the following command in your terminal and input the correct data separated by spaces to make a transformation:

   ***Note: <> are not required for commands!**
 - ```node Transformer-cli.js <OriginalPhotoName> <OutputName> <Desired Transformation>```